-After sitting through hundreds of community theatre auditions I’ve found that there is a definite secret to success – preparation.
+After sitting through thousands of community theatre auditions I’ve found that there is a definite secret to success – preparation.
 Those who have researched their character, the show, know their music, present themselves properly and are professional in their attitude are remembered by the Audition Panel.
 Unfortunately this ‘memorable’ group is very small.

 With the amount of information available on the internet, it never ceases to amaze me how many people turn up to an audition with absolutely no knowledge of the show.
 They don’t know the story, the characters, the music, nothing and it shows in their auditions.
 When you feel unprepared you will lack confidence, little things will throw you off your game, you will struggle not to throw up on your shoes and you will not be remembered.
 What a waste of your talent.